maheshwarkuchana/about/content/projects/Aatmaan.md

 showInProjects: false
 ---

-Aatmaan offers Disease Diagnosis, Prognosis using Intelligence Systems and maintain Patient Records that improves. eases the overall clinical workflow and gives immense experience for doctors & patients.
+Aatmaan offers Disease Diagnosis, Prognosis using Intelligence Systems and maintain Patient Records that improves, eases the overall clinical workflow and gives immense experience for doctors & patients.